Alan-Bobrov/Battleship-with-pygame/tutorials/Tutorial To Game.md

 When you put all your ships on the field then will appear `game has started` message and you can start to fire on the enemy field

+**!WARNING!** When enemy attacks your ship, you need to click in any cell on the enemy's field to continue game